All posts by lspady

 Screen Shot 2016-04-24 at 7.15.37 PM

-Our school district is going through a lot of changes, and classrooms will begin to look very different over the next few years.
+Our schools and classrooms may begin to look very different as schools are updated and remodeled.
 Have you ever imagined your classroom looking different?

 Would you have cool seating in your classroom?